 Pros and Cons

-- Diversified selection of low fee ETFs-Broad exposure to U.S. and international stocks, U.S. bond universe and real estate with the free platform.
+- Diversified selection of low fee ETFs-Broad exposure to U.S. and international stocks, U.S. bond universe and real estate.

 - The Portfolio Plus is a game-changer and adds targeted investing.
 This is an easy way to personalize your investments, in line with your own interests.

 - Ability to set up multiple portfolios for a variety of goals.

 - Easy sign up with ability to change allocations and seamlessly add goals.

 - Selective trading offers more investment customization than competitors.

 - Access to other financial services through Axos Financial including high yield savings and formulas is a good feature.